Ohio

 Exemptions

-Financial institutions that are subject to federal data breach notification requirements and regulatory examination are exempt from ORC 1349.19.
-Entities with preexisting contractual notification provisions that are consistent with the statute's requirements may also rely on those arrangements.
+Financial institutions subject to federal data breach notification requirements and regulatory examination are exempt from ORC 1349.19 (their breach notification obligations fall under the Gramm-Leach-Bliley Act and federal banking regulations).
+Entities with preexisting contractual notification provisions consistent with the statute may rely on those arrangements.

 State Agency Data Breach Notification (ORC 1347.12)

-State agencies and political subdivisions that own or license computerized data containing personal information must disclose any breach to affected Ohio residents when the breach causes or is reasonably believed to cause a material risk of identity theft or other fraud.
+ORC 1347.12 imposes separate and parallel breach notification obligations on Ohio state agencies and political subdivisions.
+These government entities must disclose any breach to affected Ohio residents when the breach causes or is reasonably believed to cause a material risk of identity theft or other fraud.

-If a government agency stores data on behalf of another agency, it must notify the data-owning agency in an expeditious manner so that agency can fulfill its own notification obligations.
+When a government agency stores data on behalf of another agency, it must notify the data-owning agency expeditiously so that agency can fulfill its own notification obligations.

-Civil penalties for government agency noncompliance follow the same structure as private sector penalties.
-Courts may impose up to $1,000 per day for each day of intentional or reckless noncompliance.
+The civil penalty structure for government agency noncompliance mirrors the private sector structure: courts may impose up to $1,000 per day for each day of intentional or reckless noncompliance.

 Government Data Practices (ORC Chapter 1347)

-ORC Chapter 1347 governs how state agencies manage personal information systems.
-This statute predates modern data privacy laws and focuses on government accountability for the personal data it collects and maintains.
+ORC Chapter 1347 governs how Ohio state agencies collect, maintain, use, and disclose personal information in their systems.
+This statute predates modern data privacy frameworks and focuses on government accountability.

-Ohio residents have specific rights regarding personal information held by state agencies.
+ORC Chapter 1347 gives Ohio residents specific rights regarding personal information held by state agencies.
+These rights do not extend to private businesses.

 Right to know.
 Any person may request that a state or local agency confirm whether it maintains personal information about that person in its systems.